 System Effects

-Keep in mind, one herb will typically have various effects on several systems.
+Please keep in mind: one herb will typically have various effects on several body systems.
 Additionally, different parts of the same herb can have different effects — burdock root is a wonderful alterative for the liver, while burdock seeds work more as an alterative for the skin.
-Different preparations of an herb also extract out different constituents, so a tincture might not have the same effects as a tea or a powder — constituents like phenolic resins are more soluble in low-polarity solvents (alcohol), while certain polysaccarides like mucilages are more soluble in high-polarity solvents (water).
-See the Materia Medica page for detailed explanations of each herb.
+Different preparations of an herb also extract out different constituents, so a tincture might not have the same effects as a tea or a powder.
+Be aware that many herbs are contraindicated during pregnancy and lactation for the health of both the baby and the mother; some herbs also might have contraindications with certain medications or health conditions — e.g., high blood pressure, poor liver function, or certain hormone or autoimmune conditions.
+See the Materia Medica page or talk to your herbalist for detailed explanations of each herb.

 Cardiovascular